UNC-Knight-Lab/MotifFold/README.md

 # MotifFold

 ## Description
-This Python package was developed by the Knight Lab at UNC Chapel Hill to regress sequence features against a colorimetric assay.
-It consists of two parts, an image quantification section that returns RGB values of selected beads, and a second will classify lists of RGB values into groups based on pre-classified test data.
+This Python package was developed by the Knight Lab at UNC Chapel Hill to regress sequence features against an output from a colorimetric assay.
+It uses a language-inspired "motif" strategy, where sequences are separated into motif features and then regressed using a gradient boosting regressor.

 ## Installation Instructions
 A version of Python >= 3.7 is required to use this package.
 We recommend using [Anaconda](https://www.anaconda.com) to install Python for those new to Python.